- Last updated on: 9 mins read

 Also, Google offers the Dynamic Remarketing option to ensure higher conversion.

 All in all, this is the best place to increase your sales.
-But, you will need to know how to properly optimize your Google Product Feed so that your feed is accepted and scale up your conversion.
+But, you will need to know how to properly optimize your Google product feed so that your feed is approved by Google in the first place.

-Your WooCommerce store may include many variations and attributes for your products, but Google Merchant Center has its own set of requirements which you must meet in order to upload your products and get approved with your Google product feed.
+Your WooCommerce store may include many variations and attributes for your products, but Google Merchant Center has its own set of requirements that you must meet in order to upload your products and get approved with your Google product feed.

 Your website may have custom categories, different from Google.
 But Google has its own taxonomy list, and you must submit a feed accordingly.

-You must ensure that, in your Google product feed, all the products are categorized according to the Google taxonomy list.
+You must make sure that Google product feed has all the products categorized according to the Google taxonomy list.